icann/rst-test-specs/inc/preamble.md

 If a test case produces any `ERROR` or `CRITICAL` messages, the test run will stop at that point.

-Future versions may optimise the test sequence using knowledge of inter-case dependencies to allow certain parts of the sequence to be run in parallel.
+Future versions may optimize the test sequence using knowledge of intercase dependencies to allow certain parts of the sequence to be run in parallel.

 # 2.6.
 Key acronyms and terms